Implementation

 Although there are short daily mathematics sessions led by the teacher and follow up adult led activities, often mathematics is taught discretely through play and child-led activities.
 Learning opportunities for mathematics are planned for both inside and outside the classroom, and these link where possible to the weekly learning intentions as well as the children’s interests.
 These could include counting how many scoops of water are needed to fill different size containers, writing numerals in large scale using chalk or solving problems through play such as which container fits the most farm animals to transport them around the farm.

 Teaching staff in the EYFS have a strong understanding of effective strategies for the teaching of early mathematics.
 The mathematics curriculum is designed to help children embed their learning in order to integrate new knowledge and larger concepts.
-Teaching staff are trained in checking children’s learning and understanding, through questioning and formative assessment methods.
+Teaching staff are trained and further supported in checking children’s learning and understanding, through questioning and formative assessment methods.
 Through this engagement with children, all staff are then able to provide suitable scaffolding or extension to support children in consolidating their learning of key mathematical concepts or challenging them further so that they reach their individual potential.
 At this stage recording mathematical thinking is encouraged whether this is pictorial, with numbers or more formal written methods.
 At all times mathematical language and new vocabulary is prioritised.

 Key Stage One